Yienx/Exploratory_Analysis_Restaurant_Data/README.md

 ```
 ![category_count](https://github.com/user-attachments/assets/7342ddac-4ebc-46a2-98d0-6b40c2189379)

-- Looking at the above display, it is observed that the  `Italian Food Category` is the most expensive with an Average price of $16.75, however American food menu is the least expensive with an Average price of $10.06.
+- Looking at the above display, it is observed that the  `Italian Food Category` is the most expensive with an Average price of $16.75, while American food menu is the least expensive with an Average price of $10.06.

 #### Exploring the Order Details Data